Faculty and Staff Services

 - Case Study: When Faculty Refer and Rank Students for Employers (NACE)

-- How to Write [Employment] Reference Letters (NACE)
+- How to Write Reference Letters (NACE)

-- Sample Faculty Reference Letter [for Employment] (NACE)
+- Writing a Reference Letter (NACE)

 University-wide resources regarding student employment are being linked here for your convenience.